 Healthy dog food is… labeled transparently

 The first step in feeding your dog a healthy diet is knowing what you’re feeding them.
 When you’re dealing with sensitive stomachs or full-blown food allergies, nothing’s more important than identifying problem ingredients and getting them out of your dog’s diet immediately.
 Unfortunately, most commercial pet foods make that impossible.
-The ingredients list simply isn’t accurate enough to be trustworthy.
+The ingredients list simply isn’t transparent or accurate enough to be trustworthy.

 For example, one study found that 13 out of 14 dog food brands contained ingredients (e.g. pork, chicken, and turkey) that weren’t listed on the label.
 That’s really no surprise, when you consider how many of these products are being manufactured in large, poorly-supervised facilities.
 If a factory is cranking out dozens of different kinds of “feed grade” (i.e. poorly-regulated, low quality) pet foods, there’s bound to be mix-ups and cross-contaminations.

 The safest bet is to go with a food where you can actually see the ingredients it’s made with in the finished product.
 Kibble and canned foods, which process their ingredients so harshly that they’re unrecognizable by the time they make it to your dog’s bowl, are far harder to definitively tell what’s in them.
 Fresh foods are cooked much more gently, and typically with less artificial additives and fewer fillers, making it easier to tell what’s actually going in your dog’s bowl.

 Perhaps even more disconcerting than the prospect of unlisted ingredients in your dog’s food is the possibility of the presence of toxins in it.
 It seems unthinkable, but according to the Clean Label Project Pet Food Study, poisonous contamination of commercial dog food is all too common.